Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • The period of bearing a baby is the norm, since the increased blood volume contributes to normal metabolism between the fetus and the woman.

-The polycythemic form manifests itself for the following reasons:
+Polycythemic appearance occurs for the following reasons:

 • chronic bronchitis, emphysema, silicosis and other pathologies;

-• chronic drug poisoning of the body;
+• chronic poisoning of the body with drugs;

 • apnea that occurs at night.